thinktandem/thinktandem.io/src/content/case-studies/poets-design.md

 -   Persona Development

-From here the creative team worked together with our strategists to review brand documentation and identify the strengths of the current website.
+With these resources the creative team worked with our strategists to review brand documentation and identify the strengths of the current website.
 We developed an array of creative assets including:

 -   Wireframes for specialized content types